Filtering higher-order datasets: Introduction

-Pairwise networks, or graphs, are a representation of complex systems that assumes all interactions involve only two entities.
+Pairwise networks, or graphs, represent complex systems as a collection of interactions involving only two entities.
 Common measures of pairwise networks include the degree and categorical assortativity~\cite{newman_mixing_2003,newman_assortative_2002}, community structure~\cite{girvan_community_2002}, clustering coefficient~\cite{watts_collective_1998}, and centrality~\cite{bonacich_power_1987}.
 Many empirical systems, however, contain not only pairwise interactions but interactions between more than two nodes, known as \textit{higher-order} interactions.
 Higher-order networks, also known as \textit{hypergraphs}, are the natural extension of pairwise networks~\cite{battiston_networks_2020} and can more accurately model the structure of higher-order empirical datasets~\cite{chodrow_configuration_2020}.
 Researchers have extended many notions of pairwise network structure to higher-order networks.
 These measures include degree assortativity~\cite{landry_hypergraph_2022,chodrow_configuration_2020}, categorical assortativity~\cite{chodrow_annotated_2020}, modularity~\cite{kaminski_clustering_2019}, community structure~\cite{chodrow_generative_2021}, centrality~\cite{benson_three_2019, tudisco_node_2021}, and degree heterogeneity~\cite{landry_effect_2020}, among others.
 Many of these higher-order measures extend metrics on pairwise networks through selection rules~\cite{chodrow_configuration_2020}, pairwise projections~\cite{benson_higher-order_2016,landry_hypergraph_2022}, or analyzing datasets with interactions all of the same size~\cite{benson_three_2019}.